kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8818-in-place-only/README.md

 ### Resize Status Handling

 The `InPlace` mode handles different resize statuses with distinct behaviors.
-Critically, before checking the resize status, VPA first compares the current recommendation against the pod's spec.resources.
+Critically, before checking the resize status, VPA first compares the current recommendation against the pod's `spec.resources`.
 If they differ, VPA attempts to apply the new recommendation regardless of the current resize status, as the new recommendation may be feasible (e.g., a smaller resource request that fits on the node).

-- `Deferred`: When the resize status is Deferred and the recommendation matches spec, VPA waits and lets kubelet handle it.
-This means kubelet is waiting to apply the resize, and VPA should not interfere.
+When the current recommendation matches `spec.resources`, VPA handles each resize status as follows:

+- **`Deferred`**: VPA takes no action and waits.
+The kubelet has accepted the resize but is waiting for the right conditions to apply it (e.g., waiting for container restart).
+VPA continues to monitor for recommendation changes—if a new recommendation arrives that differs from `spec.resources`, VPA will attempt to apply it.

-- `Infeasible`: When the resize status is Infeasible and the recommendation matches spec, VPA defers action.
-The node cannot accommodate the current resize, but if the recommendation changes, VPA will attempt the new resize.
+- **`Infeasible`**: VPA takes no action and waits.
+The node cannot accommodate the current resize request.
+VPA continues to monitor for recommendation changes—if a new recommendation arrives that differs from `spec.resources` (e.g., a lower resource request), VPA will attempt to apply it, as the new values may be feasible on the node.

-- `InProgress`: When the resize status is InProgress and the recommendation matches spec, VPA waits for completion.
+- **`InProgress`**: VPA takes no action and waits for completion.
 The resize is actively being applied by kubelet.

-- `Error`: When the resize status is Error, VPA retries the operation.
-An error occurred during resize and retrying may succeed.
+- **Error Handling**: There are two types of errors that can occur:
+  1. **API Server Error**: The patch request to update `spec.resources` fails (e.g., due to conflicts, validation errors, or transient API server issues).
+In this case, VPA will retry the patch operation in the next reconciliation loop.
+  2. **Resize Condition Error**: The resize status indicates an error occurred during the kubelet's attempt to apply the resize (reflected in the pod's status conditions).
+In this case, VPA will retry by re-applying the patch, as the error may be transient.

+**Key Difference from `InPlaceOrRecreate`**: In `InPlace` mode, both `Deferred` and `Infeasible` statuses are treated the same way—VPA waits and monitors for recommendation changes without taking any action.
+In contrast, `InPlaceOrRecreate` mode treats these statuses differently, potentially falling back to eviction after a timeout.
+This unified handling in `InPlace` mode ensures that pods are never evicted, regardless of how long they remain in a non-updatable state.

+"Retry" in this context means VPA will attempt to patch `spec.resources` with the current recommendation.
+VPA does not artificially adjust recommendations to work around constraints—the Recommender component is solely responsible for generating recommendations.
+If the recommendation changes (because the Recommender produces a new value), VPA will attempt to apply the new recommendation, which may succeed where the previous one failed (e.g., if the new recommendation requests fewer resources).

 Modify the `CanInPlaceUpdate` to accommodate the new update mode: